17 Best Ways to Provide Meaningful Language Feedback to Your Students

 With proper modeling, your students will pick up on the feedback cues, and, when they engage in pair or group work, they will be able to help their fellow learners in similar fashion, thus diminishing the role of the instructor and increasing the role of your students in their own language learning.

-Providing Meaningful Language Feedback in Written Activities
+Meaningful Language Feedback Methods for Written Activities

 Simply writing in corrections won’t work because experience shows that a student will only glance at the paper and put it away, without ever considering what an instructor has noted.
-Even if the student is required to turn in a corrected version, if all an instructor has done is to correct everything, a student will just recopy it all, word for word, corrections and all, most likely without actually learning anything because they haven’t been put in the position of having to think about their mistakes.

 The best way to provide meaningful feedback on written assignments is to provide your students a sample feedback code sheet.
 Such a sheet provides explanations for the coding system that you will use, which will, in turn, help your students correct their own mistakes.
 It tells them what kind of mistakes they have made and where.
-In this way your students can concentrate on fixing those mistakes you have indicated and for which you have given a clear indication as to what is wrong.

 It’s also a good idea to ask questions within the essay in such a way that your students are encouraged to expand on what they have written or rethink they way that they have written it.
 This could be by asking to use more adjectives, to include more information through subordinate clauses, or to use more complicated (i.e., more mature or natural) sentence structures.

-What about errors?
-What about those times when a learner tries to write something that they simply are not yet able to do?
 There are two options here: either help the student to write the same idea in a simpler form, i.e., using what they do know and are able to do, or make the correction for them.
 The latter is especially appropriate when a student needs to use a particular case that they simply don’t yet know.
 Correct it now; they will learn it soon enough.

 How to Decide What Type of Language Feedback to Provide and When